Skip to content

 Switch Performance Graphics & Issues

-• The game freezes early in the playthrough.
+• Occasional freezes early in the playthrough, affecting immersion.

 Android & Future of Farming Sims